helior/django-clean/README.md

 ## 🧼 Django Clean

-## What is this?
-This is a clean install of Django, with an example "project" that gets you a model, api endpoint, CMS-features, basic auth, etc. This is the starting point that **I enjoy using**, and maybe you will too!
+This is a clean install of **Django**, with an example "project" that gets you a model, API crud endpoint, CMS-features, API documentation, etc. This is the starting point that **I enjoy using**, and maybe you will too!

 Happy coding 👋🏼🔥

 ## What is Django?
 **[Django](https://www.djangoproject.com/)** is a basic, but very useful CMS/framework written in **[Python](https://www.python.org/)**.

+## ⬛️ Install
+1) Download the repository `git clone git@github.com:helior/django-clean.git`
+2) Read **"[How it was done](https://github.com/helior/django-clean#how-it-was-done)"** below, and run the the steps marked with a "⬛️"

-> ## How it was done (if you're curious):
+> ## How it was done (my notes to self):
 > 1. Make directory
 > 2. `cd` into directory
 > 3. Create basic files